sextonw/teach_python/README.md

 Click the green clone or download button, click download zip on the drop down.

 Unzip contents into a destination of your choice.
-I recommend Desktop or Documents (eg).
+I recommend Desktop or Documents.
 This avoids the need to modify jupyter configurations.

 Open Jupyter Notebook in your web browser.
 You should see a folder directory.
 Navigate to the unzipped folder.
 If you can't find it, move the folder to a recognizable location based on what you see in Juypter.
 Or click "upload" and upload the files.

-Click on a workbook to open in. eg basics.ipynb
+Click on a workbook to open it. eg basics.ipynb

 # Running cells.